marian-nmt/marian/README.md

 ## BPE Support

-AmuNMT has integrated support for BPE encoding.
+AmuNMT has integrated support for [BPE encoding](https://github.com/rsennrich/subword-nmt).
 There are two option `bpe` and `debpe`.
-The `bpe` option gets a path to a file with codes.
-To turn on deBPE on ouput, set `debpe` to `yes`.e.g.
+The `bpe` option receives a path to a file with BPE codes (here `bpe.codes`).
+To turn on desegmentation on the ouput, set `debpe` to `true`, e.g.

     bpe: bpe.codes
-    debpe: yes
+    debpe: true

 ## CPU|GPU Mode
-Even if you compile amuNMT with CUDA, you can run anum on CPU.
-To switch it, set the `mode` to `CPU`:
+To choose between GPU and CPU mode, set `mode` in the config file to `CPU`:

     mode: CPU

+or provide the corresponding switch on the command line: `--mode CPU`

 ## Example usage